kope-kope/StormGdocs/home.md

 5. [Price List](api.md#price-list)

-Information gotten from the Market information  are used as direct and indirect inputs or factors use in placing trade requests.
+Information gotten from the Market information  are used as direct and indirect inputs or factors used in placing trade requests.

 # Trade Orders